UiL-OTS-labs/psy-lib/doc/building-psylib-on-windows.md

 Microsoft has developer [virtual machine][3] images available.
 These vm's are for developers are valid for a limited period.
-This guide is written with a Windows 11 vm running using virtual box.
+This guide is written with a Windows 11 vm running using virtual box or QEMU/KVM using virtmanager.

 ## Building using msys2 and MinGW-w64

-The following steps are used to build psylib using msys2 and MinGW-w64. msys2 is a Software Distribution and building platform for windows.
+The following steps are used to build psylib using msys2 and the toolchains listed in the [msys2-environments][4]

 ### install [msys2][1]